 Enterprise funds are required to account for operations for which a fee is charged to external users for goods or services and the activity (a) is financed with debt that is solely secured by a pledge of the net revenues, (b) has third party requirements that the cost of providing services, including capital costs, be recovered with fees and charges or (c) establishes fees and charges based on a pricing policy designed to recover similar costs.
 The Village maintains three major enterprise funds.
 The Water Fund is used to account for the provision of water services to the residents of the Village.
+All activities necessary to provide such services are accounted for in this fund including, but not limited to, administration, operations, maintenance, financing and related debt services to the residents of the Village.
 All activities necessary to provide such services are accounted for in this fund including, but not limited to, administration, operations, maintenance, financing and related debt service, and billing and collections.
-The Sewer Fund is used to account for the provision of sever services to the residents of the Village.
-All activities are accounted for in this fund including, but not limited to provide such services are accounted for in the village.
-All activities necessary to provide such services, and billing and collections.
-The Sewer Fund is used to account for the provision of sever services to the residents of the Village.
-All activities necessary to provide such services, and billing and collections.
 The Golf Fund is used to account for the operations of the Village golf course.
 Financing is provided by the user charges from utilizing the golf course.
 The Village has chosen to report this fund as a major fund.